tech2elevate/tech2elevate/README.md

 corepack enable && corepack prepare
 ```

-Before running any command you need to install dependencies, by running the following command:
+Before running any command you need to install dependencies.
+Do this by running the following command:

 ```
 pnpm install